Classification of small-ball modes and maximum a posteriori estimators in metric spaces: Conditions for mode maps to agree

 Thus, in the case of a continuous potential $\Phi$, only three distinct mode definitions remain: \sws, \swps, and \sww; when the potential $\Phi$ is even better behaved, these three classes collapse into one.

-The two conditions in \Cref{thm:very_good_potential_Gaussian_prior} act as different ways of preventing $\mu$ from concentrating large amounts of mass relative to the prior $\mu_{0}$ in a small region in exactly the way that the measures in \Cref{subsec:Gaussian_s_ps_w} exploit: uniform continuity prevents $\Phi$ from varying too quickly, whereas the lower bound \eqref{eq:Phi_lower_bound} allows $\Phi$ to have an arbitrary modulus of continuity so long as it does not assign too much weight relative to the prior.
+The two conditions \ref{item:Phi_uniformly_continuous} and \ref{item:Phi_lower_bound} on the potential $\Phi$ in \Cref{thm:Gaussian_prior_combined} act as different ways of preventing $\mu$ from concentrating large amounts of mass relative to the prior $\mu_{0}$ in a small region in exactly the way that the measures in \Cref{subsec:Gaussian_s_ps_w} exploit: uniform continuity \ref{item:Phi_uniformly_continuous} prevents $\Phi$ from varying too quickly, whereas the lower bound \ref{item:Phi_lower_bound} allows $\Phi$ to have an arbitrary modulus of continuity so long as it does not assign too much weight relative to the prior.

-As a result of \Cref{thm:very_good_potential_Gaussian_prior}, we may conclude that all mode types in \Cref{fig:periodic_table}(\subref{fig:Hasse_diagram_main}) coincide for a very broad class of posterior measures arising in Bayesian inverse problems.
+As a result of \Cref{thm:Gaussian_prior_combined}\ref{item:Gaussian_prior_better_potential}, we may conclude that all mode types in \Cref{fig:periodic_table}(\subref{fig:Hasse_diagram_main}) coincide for a very broad class of posterior measures arising in Bayesian inverse problems.
 The following example illustrates the very common case of a quadratic misfit, which corresponds to an inverse problem with finite-dimensional Gaussian observational noise.
 (Note that the case of infinite-dimensional data and observational noise is more subtle, as discussed by, e.g., \citet[Remark~3.8]{Stuart2010}, \citet[Remark~9]{Lasanen2012}, and \citet{KasanickyMandel2017}.)

-\begin{example}[Unique notion of small-ball mode in Bayesian inverse problem] Consider the inverse problem of recovering an unknown in a real, separable, and possibly infinite-dimensional Banach space $X$ from a finite-dimensional observation corrupted by additive noise.
+\begin{example}[Unique notion of small-ball mode for some Bayesian inverse problems] Consider the inverse problem of recovering an unknown in a real, separable, and possibly infinite-dimensional Banach space $X$ from a finite-dimensional observation corrupted by additive noise.
 Suppose that the observed data, conditional upon a possible value $u \in X$ of the unknown, is given by

 where the forward/observation operator $G \colon X \to \bR^{J}$ is Lipschitz and $\eta$ is Gaussian with mean zero and symmetric, positive-definite covariance matrix $\Gamma \in \bR^{J \times J}$, independent of $u$.
 For a given observed value of $y$, this setting corresponds to the potential